-Description: Specifies the secondary phone number for the Net BRI line.
-When the MAX receives a multichannel AIM, BONDING, or MP+ call, it reports the primary phone number (Pri Num) and the secondary phone number (Sec Num) to the calling party.
+Description: Specifies the secondary add-on number for the Net BRI line.
+When the MAX receives a multichannel AIM, BONDING, or MP+ call, it reports the primary add-on number (Pri Num) and the secondary add-on number (Sec Num) to the calling party.
 The calling MAX can then add more channels.
-If you do not specify a phone number and the calling MAX needs to add more channels, it redials the phone number it used to make the first connection.
+If you do not specify a add-on number and the calling MAX needs to add more channels, it redials the phone number it used to make the first connection.
+(See "Ch N # (N=1-24, 1-32)" for more detail on add-on numbers.)